 They fight anyway, and Rico kicks Fei's pretty little ass.
 He's impressed by his scrappiness, though.
 He gives him an A!
 They stick a bomb collar on him and send him back to where he woke up before.

-The image quality of Fei's portrait is also much worse, because no one on the internet has a clean copy of his bomb collar portrait.
+The image quality of Fei's portrait is also way worse, because no one on the internet has a clean copy of his bomb collar portrait.
 You are on notice, internet.

 Because you're in prison!
 Duh!
 The doctor says that is normal and he should not be concerned.
 Fei is accustomed to low quality health care, so he takes her word for it.
 He wanders off until he finds a bar, because prisons have bomb collars and bars.
 This is a completely logical combination of circumstances.
 At the bar, Fei meets a furry named Hammer.